 Allstate provides multiple discounts to lower the competitive premiums.
 Some discounts require little effort, such as a discount for automatic payments or renewing your policy seven days prior to the policy effective date or choosing paperless statements.

-Affordable coverage for Maine drivers
+Minimum coverage requirements for Maine drivers

 Maine requires licensed drivers to carry a minimum amount of auto coverage.
 All drivers must carry $50,000 per person and $100,000 per accident in bodily injury protection, $25,000 in property damage coverage and $50,000 per person and $100,000 per accident in underinsured/uninsured motorist coverage.
 In addition, all drivers must carry a minimum of $2,000 in medical payment coverage.

-While Maine’s requirement for coverages might be considered more stringent versus other states, having adequate coverage provides additional financial protection.
+While Maine’s requirement for coverage might be considered more stringent versus other states, having adequate coverage provides additional financial protection.
 With cheap car insurance in Maine readily available, it makes financial sense to have additional protection against lawsuits, payment for property damage and medical payments, even if an accident is not ruled your fault.

 How to get cheap car insurance in Maine